den-materials/IoT-Hobby-Projects/README.md

 ## Making a Web Server

+Just like with any other computer, you can start a web server by creating an `index.html` file and running `python -m SimpleHTTPServer`.
+Make sure python is installed first.

 ### Is the Button Pressed?

 ## Turning a Power Strip on

 ## Being an Awesome Boyfriend/Girlfriend

+For Nina's birthday, I created a mail server that would send a cute quote to her email everytime she pressed a button.
+It would also send an email to me to let me know she missed me.